looker-open-source/looker_deployer/README.md

 ## Content Deployment

-This command makes use of `gazer` to either pull content from your dev Looker instance to a directory structure on your local machine or deploy content from said directory structure to a specified Looker instance.
+This command makes use of `looker-cli` to either pull content from your dev Looker instance to a directory structure on your local machine or deploy content from said directory structure to a specified Looker instance.
 The command can work for specific sets of Looks or Dashboards or can work on entire folders - and will correctly create any folder it doesn't find in the target instance.